MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 ### List web services

 Any authenticated user can retrieve a list of web services using the `listServices` function.
-You can use arguments to restrict the list to return a specific web service or all labeled versions of a given web service.
+You can use arguments to filter the list to return a specific web service or all labeled versions of a given web service.

+You can only see the R code for the web services that you published or manage.
+If you are not the user who published the service or you are not assigned to the "Owner" role, then you will not be able see the actual R code used when the web service was published.

 The `mrsdeploy` function for listing available web services is `listServices`.